wpaipowertools/wpaipowertools.github.io/plugins/ai-image-alt-text/user/alt-text/woocommerce.md

 menu: user
 title: WooCommerce Image Alt Text
 ---
-With the [pro](../pro) version of our [WordPress AI Alt Text Generator Plugin](https://www.wpaiplugins.dev/wordpress-image-alt-text-ai-plugin/), you can generate context-aware alt text for WooCommerced product images.
+With the [pro](../pro) version of our [WordPress AI Alt Text Generator Plugin](https://www.wpaiplugins.dev/wordpress-image-alt-text-ai-plugin/), you can generate context-aware alt text for WooCommerce product images.
 This means AI uses both the image itself, as well as the information from the product it's tied to, to generate the most appropriate alt text.

 To enable this, go to the **WooCommerce** settings page and toggle on the **WooCommerce Enabled** option.